siueric0010/Firewall/README.md

 2------------

 a.
 I tested my solution using the example inputs from the coding challenges.
 I also added a single edge case as I was running out of time.
+If I had more time, I would have implemented a more sophisticated test suite using JUnit.
+I would add more test csv's with edge cases like small ranges, invalid inputs, and one-off errors.

 b.
 I decided to not implement a more memory efficient algorithm by combining ranges because it would make the runtime a lot longer.
 So, I decided to instead save every new rule as a separate range in four bins.
 Each bin represents udp/tcp or ingoing/outgoing rule.